 Of the many racetrack wagering facilities in Florida, only those located in the counties of Broward and Miami-Dade, home to Miami and Fort Lauderdale, have gaming machines.

 The seven tribal casinos in the state are owned and operated by Florida’s two-federally-recognized American Indian tribes.
 Along with the aforementioned racinos, these tribal casinos are located near Tampa or in southern Florida.

-Historically, Florida has a long history, starting 100 years before it became legal.
+Historically, Florida has a long history of gambling, starting 100 years before gaming became legal.
 For example, at his first hotel, the Ponce de Leon in St. Augustine in 1888, Henry Flagler created the exclusive and famous Bacchus Club Casino.

 This post continues the weekly blog series Online Resource: State-By-State Slots Gambling Summaries, an online resource dedicated to guiding slot machine casino gambling enthusiasts to success.
 Each weekly post reviews slots gambling in a single U.S. state, territory, or federal district.

 The minimum gambling age in Florida depends upon the gambling activity: